 With 58 million members, AAA is the most widely used roadside service in North America, and for good reason - membership covers you with emergency road services everywhere you go, at all times of the day, regardless of the vehicle you’re driving.
 You could be in your friend’s car when the tire blows, and your AAA membership will cover the towing or flat tire repair.
 It also includes locksmith service for when you lock your keys in your car, emergency fuel delivery and battery service.

 Similar roadside assistance is included in the contracts of all the extended car warranty services we reviewed, but the stipulations of the emergency assistance applies only to the vehicle the extended warranty covers, and the contracts often only stipulate what is reimbursed.
 This means you have to pay for the service and go through a reimbursement process.

 If you’re going to purchase a vehicle service contract, you need to become familiar with your vehicle’s owner's manual.
-Since every extended car warranty service can deny repairs if you fail to prove you’ve followed the vehicle’s specific maintenance requirements, found in the owner’s manual, it’s critical to know what is expected for your vehicle.
+Since every extended car warranty service can deny repairs if you fail to prove you’ve followed the vehicle’s specific maintenance requirements, which you'll find in the owner’s manual, it’s essential to know what is expected for your vehicle.
 Every car is different, so you can’t rely on following common maintenance recommendations and expect your vehicle service contract administrators to approve your repairs.

 How do you know if your mechanic is ripping you off?

 Most mechanics aren’t out to fleece you.
 Their goal is to gain your trust so you’ll return to their shop for your car needs.
 However, this doesn’t mean that there aren’t some dishonest mechanics out there.
 It also doesn’t make it less stressful when your mechanic approaches you with the need to replace the wheel bearings to the tune of $1,200 per wheel.